Titans rally from 10 down at half, edge 49ers 20-17 - NewsBreak

 The Niners dominated the first half but missed chances for a bigger lead.

-Garoppolo threw for 322 yards and moved the 49ers down the field at ease early, setting up Jeff Wilson’s 1-yard plunge on the opening drive and giving them goal-to-go on the second possession.
-Titans cornerback Jackrabbit Jenkins beat 49ers tight end George Kittle for a what Vrabel called a “critical” interception in the end zone.
+Garoppolo threw for 322 yards and moved the 49ers down the field at ease early, setting up on the opening drive and giving them goal-to-go on the second possession. in the end zone.

 “We were running out of steam there,” Vrabel said.
 “We were flatlining, and he made a huge play for us.”